By Jo Anne Vasquez, coauthor of the new STEM Lesson Guideposts

 Welcome to the Heinemann PD Professional Learning Community Series.
-This month, we share conversation about the role and necessity of play in learning.
+This month we will discuss how to tap into the power of visual memory.

 “No matter what area of the curriculum, we found that clear visuals, simple language, and constant reflection on charts were the key to helping children gain independence and agency in their learning.
 The more we charted, the less repeating we did and more teaching was possible.”

 -Kristi Mraz and Marjorie Martinelli in Smarter Charts for Math, Science and Social Studies.

 As my sufferings mounted I soon realized that there were two ways in which I could respond to my situation—either to react with bitterness or seek to transform the suffering into a creative force.
 I decided to follow the latter course.